-The Russia Investigations: Trump Reportedly Wanted To Fire Mueller, D.C.
+The Russia Investigations: Trump Reportedly Wanted To Fire Mueller; D.C.
 Dumbstruck

 Meaning what?
 If the Times story is an "inflection point" for people inside the administration, it could mean the rest of this Russia imbroglio shifts too.

 For one thing, it could mean Mueller is close to the end of his discovery or investigation phase.
 Trump's attorneys acknowledge they're negotiating with the special counsel's office over an in-person interview with the president.
-If he is the final interview they need to conduct, that is significant, although there is no indication when it might take place.
+If that is the final interview investigators need to conduct, that is significant, although there is no indication when it might take place.

 For another, it could mean another daily Florida thunderstorm phase of this saga, like the one in which what D.C. journalists started calling "Scoop O'Clock" arrived nearly every day for a period of weeks last year in the evening digital lead stories of the Post and the Times.
 If people are trying to get off this ship as it goes down, how much baggage will they throw overboard?

-Memo mishegoss
+Memo meshugas

-House Intelligence Committee chairman Rep. Devin Nunes, R-Calif., has prepared a memorandum.
-It documents what he and allies describe as egregious abuses of surveillance authority by the FBI.
+House Intelligence Committee chairman Rep. Devin Nunes, R-Calif., has prepared a memorandum that apparently documents what he and allies describe as egregious abuses of surveillance authority by the FBI.

 Nunes' allies are agitating for the memo to be released.
 It will shock Americans with its eye-watering description of the abuses of power by the Obama administration, they say.
 The case must be laid before the public.